thi-ng/umbrella/packages/malloc/README.md

 ## About

-A TypeScript port of [thi.ng/tinyalloc](https://github.com/thi-ng/tinyalloc), for raw or typed array memory pooling and/or hybrid JS/WASM use cases etc.
+TypeScript port of
+[thi.ng/tinyalloc](https://github.com/thi-ng/tinyalloc), for raw or typed array memory pooling and/or hybrid JS/WASM use cases etc.

+Each `MemPool` instance operates on a single large `ArrayBuffer` used as backing memory chunk, e.g. the same buffer used by a WASM module.

-For now see thi.ng/tinyalloc for allocation strategy, block splitting / merging and further details.
+For now see tinyalloc docs for allocation strategy, block splitting / merging and further details.
 Unlike the original, this implementation does not constrain the overall number of blocks in use and the only imposed limit in that of the underlying array buffer.